-To make sure each task is being completed in time, the system imposes limits in the order of adding a number of items.
-This is called Work in Progress (WIP) limits.
+To make sure each task is being completed in time, the system imposes limits on the order of adding a number of items.
+These are called Work in Progress (WIP) limits.

 Whenever you try imposing tasks beyond limits, the system sets interrupts so that you can finish the remaining tasks and then add items from the backlog.
 WIP limits also save time by avoiding too many task switching and focusing on high-priority tasks.